joemoose/psiops/docs/playing.md

 !!! example

 	While being pursued, you attempt to scale a wall.
 Your REFLEXES action roll fails.
-You not only fail to make it over the wall but you also take a consequence: you land flat on your back and drop your weapon.
+You not only fail to make it over the wall, but you also incur a consequence: you land flat on your back and drop your weapon.

 	You can spend **5** momentum to Evade.
-You still won’t make it over the wall, but at least you’re on your feet, combat-ready, with your rifle at the ready.
+You still won’t make it over the wall, but at least you’re on your feet with your rifle at the ready.

 #### Flashback

 Spend **6 momentum** to establish that you did something before the mission or found something during the mission that had not been noticed before.
-In other words, you make a change to the story that did not occur during the current game session.
+In other words, you make a change to the story that did not actually happen during the game session.
 If the GM agrees the flashback is reasonable, you retroactively add those preparations to the current mission.

 !!! example

-	Your squad arrives at a steel gate that blocks further progress.
+	Your squad arrives at a steel gate that blocks all further progress.
 You have no way to proceed.
 You spend **6** momentum and flash back to seeing an angle grinder in the machine shop earlier.

 ## Mission Clocks

-Mission clocks track complex tasks involving multiple actions or imminent threats.
+*Mission clocks* track complex tasks with multiple steps or imminent threats looming over the squad.
 The clock is usually divided into 4, 6, or 8 segments.
-The number of segments increases with task complexity or the amount of time before the threat appears.
+The more complex a task or the longer the time window before the threat appears, the more segments the mission clock has.
 Progress is indicated by marking off segments.
+Mission clocks are visible to everyone, so you can keep track of the countdown.

 ### Example Clocks